Menopause - signs, symptoms, diagnosis, treatment

-HRT involves replacing hormones previously produced by the ovaries.
+Hormone Replacement Therapy involves replacing hormones previously produced by the ovaries.
 It can be effective in relieving the symptoms of hot flushes, night sweats and dryness of the vagina.
 HRT can also help to reduce the risk of heart disease and osteoporosis following menopause.
 Facial hirsutism (excess hair growth) can increase after menopause due to hormonal changes.
 This growth may be slowed with HRT.

 HRT can be given as tablets, skin patches and as vaginal preparations such as creams and pessaries.
 Vaginal preparations can help to reduce symptoms of vaginal dryness, incontinence and bladder and vaginal infections.

 Some forms of HRT may increase the risk of endometrial cancer and using some forms of HRT for longer than 5 years may increase the risk of breast cancer.
 However, recent research has indicated that some forms of HRT may help to reduce the risk of Alzheimer's disease and bowel cancer and may help to prevent some aspects of skin ageing.
 As there are many different forms of HRT it is important to discuss with a doctor the pros and cons of HRT, and which type and delivery method is most appropriate.